 What to Know:

-A free brochure on accessibility for wheelchair users and other physically challenged visitors is available by contacting the park, or by download.
+A free brochure on accessibility for wheelchair users and other visitors with limited mobility is available by contacting the park, or by download.
 Wheelchair rentals are available at the Yosemite Medical Clinic (9000 Ahwahnee Dr., Yosemite Valley, 209/372-4637) and at the Yosemite Valley Lodge bike rental kiosk (209/372-1208).

 A sign language interpreter is available in the park in the summer months.
 To request in advance that the interpreter is available at a certain park event or activity, contact the rangers in any visitors center.
 All requests are filled on a first-come, first-served basis.
 Park orientation videos and slide shows in the Valley Visitor Center are captioned.